wailsapp/wails/mkdocs-website/README.md

 This is the documentation for Wails v3.
 It is currently a work in progress.

+If you do not wish to build it locally, it is available online at [https://wailsapp.github.io/wails/](https://wailsapp.github.io/wails/).

 ## Recommended Setup Steps

 Install the wails3 CLI if you haven't already: